broadinstitute/warp/website/docs/Pipelines/Optimus_Pipeline/README.md

 *Reference differences between Optimus and Cell Ranger*

 Unlike Cell Ranger references, Optimus references are downloaded directly from GENCODE and not modified to remove pseudogenes and small RNAs.
 Learn more about Cell Ranger references on the [10x website](https://support.10xgenomics.com/single-cell-multiome-atac-gex/software/release-notes/references#header).

+In the case of multi-mapped pseudogenes, Optimus and Cell Ranger will produce different results.
+Optimus does not count multi-mapped reads in the final count matrix, whereas Cell Ranger will keep potential multi-mapped reads because it does not identify the pseudogene reads.
 :::